12 min read

 Did we mention that the data starts flowing less than a minute after the test is live?
 This means that you can easily push the test to a small segment of the traffic, make sure there are no major downsides to it, and then increase the user group.
 And the revenue data from the site includes Google AdX, Open Bidding, Prebid, and Amazon A9, but also - outstream or instream video player ads, content recommendation widgets, and even attributed revenue to paywall subscribers.

 As an example - it’s easy to test a different prebid version before roll-out, to allocate the amount of revenue brought in by a new SSP bidder (or the one lost from removing one).
-But you can utilize the Yield Manager tool to do UX changes, compare different video players, and even optimize the loading times of different scripts running through Yield Manager, and see the results.
+But you can utilize the AY Yield Manager tool to do UX changes, compare different video players, and even optimize the loading times of different scripts running through AY Yield Manager, and see the results.

 How it works

-What you can test: anything related to the ad stack, HTML and javascript injected scripts, new elements on the page.
+What you can test: anything related to the ad stack, HTML and javascript injected scripts, and new elements on the page.

 Readouts: You can go through the powerful Yield Intelligence and see a good comparison between the test segments on multiple data points.
 Easy to share interactive dashboards.

-Build for: Data-driven medium or large-scale publisher organizations, and publishing networks, using their own demand through a reliable header-bidding wrapper and tag management solution.
+Built for: Data-driven medium or large-scale publisher organizations, and publishing networks, using their own demand through a reliable header-bidding wrapper and tag management solution.

 Pricing: Fixed cost per 1000 ad impressions.
 Pay as you scale.
 Contact us for a free proof of concept and pricing details.